CalWORKs Homeless Assistance including rent and security deposit programs.

 Note there are some other similar programs that may be able to help struggling families.
 One of these is the CalWORKs Immediate Need.
 A couple hundred dollars may be paid out to assist those facing an eviction, behind on their utilities, or the cash assistance can address other housing challenges.
 This as also a crisis program administered locally.

-Any rental help paid out will also require clients to become self-supporting, obtain employment as quickly as possible and eliminate or reduce their dependence on public aid.
-To learn more on these housing programs, call your local social service office.
-For more information, contact your local human services office.
+Applications can be done online or at a social service office in CA. Any rental help paid out will also require clients to become self-supporting, obtain employment as quickly as possible and eliminate or reduce their dependence on public aid.
+To learn more on these CalWORKS housing programs, call (916) 651-8848 or dial your local Department of social service office (DSS).